patternfly/patternfly-tutorial/TUTORIAL.md

 npm install
 ```

-This will get you patternfly and all the dev dependencies.
+This will download PatternFly and all the tutorial's dependencies.

+We will use the browsersync tool to serve and refresh our web content while we are working through the tutorial.
-Now start browsersync by running
+Start browsersync by running:

 ```bash
 gulp